kamgaE-hub/kamgacyberlabs/README.md

 **Simulated SOC Client Engagement**

-Investigated a targeted phishing campaign against staff of a fictional company ( Cloudora
+This project investigated a targeted phishing campaign against staff of a fictional company ( Cloudora
 ) using **KQL, message trace and authentication logs** to identify affected users and investigate potential